FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

  which is then feed into the LSTM.
 We can then just use the output $h_t$ of the LSTM and calculate the inner product ($\bigotimes$) with the embedding $e_{i_{t+1}}$ plus an item bias for varying item popularity to retrieve an output $p_{t+1}$.
  This output along with others is then used to calculate the actual loss depending on our sample strategy and loss function.
+ We train our model by sampling positive interactions and corresponding negative interactions.
+In an *explicit feedback* context positive and negative interactions might be positive and negative ratings respectively whereas in an *implicit feedback* context all interactions are considered positive and negative interactions are user/item pairs without interaction.
+ During the training we adapt the weights of our model so that for a given user the scalar output of positive interaction is greater than the output of a negative interaction.
+This can be seen as an approximation to a [softmax] in very high-dimensional output space.

  Figure 1 illustrates our sequential recommender model and this is what's actually happening inside Spotlight's sequential recommender with an LSTM representation.
 If you raise your eyebrow due to the usage of an inner product then be aware that [low-rank approximations] have been and still are one of the most successful building blocks